 The ability to judge such things as a business dispute, family argument or a child’s misbehavior and then assess reasonable discipline is fairly indicative of one’s ability to rationally and socially integrate within society, . . .

 Problems with these skills can greatly affect family and work.
 The cost of disability from TBI in the United States is tremendous.
 On an annual basis in the U.S., TBI costs are estimated to be $60 Billion.
 Patients who have lost the ability to judge rationally these situations may face difficulty returning to work long-term.
 These patients can suffer substantial wage losses due to their vocational disability.
+The absence of skills, which regulate behavior, indicate poorer outcomes for resuming normal work, school, and family life.
+I’ve seen this numerous times in my law practice.

 In my practice, I encourage family involvement in documenting and discussing the symptoms of TBI.
 Many people who suffer a personal injury to the brain in a car accident or workplace accident do not even realize the extent of their injuries.
 If they do realize their problems, they may feel uncomfortable discussing them.
 Yet, family understanding is important in cases where early treatment holds the potential for rehabilitation.